top of page

 Children in the Philippines learn Arnis as the official martial art and martial sport of the nation in physical education classes.
 We know our kids in the Kansas City area can do the same.

-HOW MUCH DO CLASSES COST AT KPA?
+HOW MUCH DOES IT COST TO TRAIN AT KPA?

 Tuition at KPA depends on several factors.